 Payment Due Dates

-Tuition for each term is due one week prior to the first class for that term.
-For students unable to pay for all classes at the beginning of the term in-full, payments can be made for each class one week prior to the start of that class.
+Tuition for each class is due one week prior to the start of the class.
 Payments received after the one week deadline may result in a $50 late fee.

 Meet Your Admissions Counselor